SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Several of the features described above for classes and structures are also available to enumeration types in Swift:

-* *initializer methods*, to provide a default enumeration member
+* :newTerm:`initializer methods`, to provide a default enumeration member
-* *computed properties*, to provide additional information about the current enumeration member, and
+* :newTerm:`computed properties`, to provide additional information about the current enumeration member, and
-* *instance methods*, to provide utility functionality
+* :newTerm:`instance methods`, to provide utility functionality

+..
+TODO: Should type methods and properties be added on to this list?

 The example below shows all of these capabilities in action for a complex enumeration: